system76/tech-docs/src/models/thelio-major-r3/repairs.md

 ## Replacing the front accent strip:

-Thelio Mira includes a customizable accent panel on the front of the case, which can be swapped to change the case's look and feel.
+Thelio Major includes a customizable accent panel on the front of the case, which can be swapped to change the case's look and feel.
 The instructions for swapping the accent are also available in [video form](https://system76.com/r/diyaccentpanel).

 **Tools required:** None
 **Time estimate:** 30 seconds